SeatPlan Logo

 About the Apollo Theatre

 The Apollo Theatre opened in 1901 and is one of a cluster of theatres on Shaftesbury Avenue that is generally considered the heart of London's West End theatre district.
 Architect Lewin Sharp designed the theatre with a specific focus on the presentation of musical theatre.
-The first production at the Apollo Theatre was the American musical comedy The Belle of Bohemia and over the subsequent years, a high turnover of musicals and plays opened at the venue.
+The first production at the Apollo Theatre was the American musical comedy The Belle of Bohemia and in subsequent years, a high turnover of musicals and plays opened at the venue.

 Constructed in a French Renaissance style, the Apollo is opulently decorated with much of the Grade II listed theatre adorned in a lavish Louis XIV style.
 Due to the death of Queen Victoria in the month preceding the Apollo's grand opening, the theatre became the first to be completed in the Edwardian period.
+It is now owned by Nimax Theatres.

 Frequently Asked Questions